-This pizza makes tasty use of spring vegetables.
+This Easy Fiddlehead and Asparagus Pizza makes tasty use of spring vegetables.
 Top your pizza with fiddleheads and asparagus for a delicious fresh pizza.
-Make the most of this year’s fiddlehead season!

 My recommendation is to run right out to the store this very minute to grab some fiddleheads while you can.
 You're going to want to whip up this pizza while you have the chance.
 It's perfection.